tetcoin/ink-docs/docs/cargo-contract/overview.md

 ## Usage

-In order to initialize a new ink! project you can use:
+In order to initialize a new pro! project you can use:

 ```bash
 cargo contract new flipper
 ```

 This will create a folder `flipper` in your work directory.
-The folder contains a scaffold `Cargo.toml` and a `lib.rs`, which both contain the necessary building blocks for using ink!.
+The folder contains a scaffold `Cargo.toml` and a `lib.rs`, which both contain the necessary building blocks for using pro!.

 The `lib.rs` contains our hello world contract ‒ the `Flipper`, which we explain in the next section.